ameijer/k8s-as-helm/charts/namespace/README.md

 Parameter | Description | Default
 --- | --- | ---
-`nameOverride` | override name of the chart component | .Release.Name `apiVersion` | api version of k8s object | `"v1"`
+`nameOverride` | override the name of the namespace component | .Release.Name `apiVersion` | api version of k8s object | `"v1"`
 `annotations` | annotations in yaml map format to be added to the object | `null` `labels` | labels to add to namespace object | `null`